Mark English (athlete)

 Mark English (born 18 March 1993) is an Irish middle-distance runner.
-He is the Irish national record holder over 800 metres, both outdoors and indoors.
+He is the Irish national record holder over 800 metres indoors and the 2026 European Champion in 800 metres, the first Irish male athlete to win an individual gold medal in the history of the Championships.

 Early life

 English's home town is Letterkenny in County Donegal.
 He attended secondary school at St Eunan's College.
 He only made the switch to athletics during his Transition Year, having previously played Gaelic football for Letterkenny Gaels at under-age level.
 While a member of Letterkenny Athletic Club in his teens, he tested himself against the Gaelic footballer Caolan Ward.

 English studied medicine at University College Dublin (UCD), where his classmates included Dublin's multiple All-Ireland winning Gaelic footballer Jack McCaffrey—considered that sport's quickest player.
 English has issued a challenge to McCaffrey to take him on over 100 metres.
 After qualifying as a doctor in 2019, he initially intended to step aside from medical practice in order to focus on athletics full-time, but when the 2020 Olympics were postponed due to the COVID-19 pandemic, he took the opportunity to complete his 12-month medical internship.